 One location that has made an extremely radical transformation is De Kolk.
-The area used to revolve around busy urban waterway, lined with rows of elegant houses.
-The charismatic Laurenskerk adorned its pre-war skyline, the only medieval building in Rotterdam that survived the Blitz.
-As you may notice, the area looks nothing like its former self.
+The area used to border an urban waterway, lined with rows of elegant houses.
+The charismatic Laurenskerk adorned its pre-war skyline; the only medieval building in Rotterdam that survived the Blitz.
+As you may notice, when you compare it to what Rotterdam looked like before, the area looks nothing like its former self.
 The typically Dutch houses have disappeared.
-Additionally, the municipality of Rotterdam filled up the water with rubble collected from bombed buildings.
+Additionally, the municipality filled up the water with rubble collected from bombed buildings.

 Nowadays, the area’s most distinguishable landmark is the innovative Markthal (market hall) with its unbelievable ceiling design.
 You might call it something like the Sistine Chapel meets the 21st century.
-Although de Kolk has evidently found a new urban balance, the dynamic has changed tremendously.
+Although de Kolk has evidently found a new urban balance, the dynamic has radically changed.

 The Port of Rotterdam

 The city’s most iconic feature is its main harbour: the Port of Rotterdam.
-The seaport is the logistic core of the Netherlands, commercially functioning as the gate of Europe.
-It is actually the largest port in Europe, catering to roughly 40 million consumers in its hinterland.
-Originally, pre-war Rotterdam already bore a multitude of harbours, some of those dating back to the Middle Ages.
+When you compare this major feature in the city to what Rotterdam looked like before, the urban transformation is most visible.
+The seaport is the logistic core of the Netherlands and functions as the commercial gate of Europe.
+Moreover, it’s technically the largest port in Europe, catering to roughly 40 million consumers in its hinterland.
+Originally, pre-war Rotterdam already bore a multitude of harbours and some of those date back to the Middle Ages.
 As a result of its strategic location, the port experienced an unprecedented growth after the end of World War II.
-As a result, the city developed into the major financial hub in Western Europe it still is to this day.
+The city then developed into the major financial hub in Western Europe it still is to this day.